ericbmerritt/blog/_posts/2011-12-05-team-development-with-git.md

 that much easier and less error prone.

 There is a second big mind hack going on here.
-That is the fact that nothing in the developers repo matters until the developer says it matters.
+That is the fact that nothing in the developers repo matters at all until the developer says it matters.
 We want the developer to be productive, we want him to use the tools that work for him and the process that is most comfortable for him use to produce code.
 It doesn't matter if the rest of the team uses emacs and he uses vim, it doesn't matter if he wants to use OSX